Field notes from writing stories that make tomorrow feel a little more buildable.

 3. First looks and early reads of new stories before they are public.

-Get the next issue in your inbox — plus my short story Stage Whisper as a welcome gift.
 No fixed cadence.
 No doom for doom’s sake.
 Just thoughtful fiction, curiosity, and a touch of wonder.

-Recent Posts
+Selected Posts

 A man and woman sitting in a dark forest, looking at a bright, green digital or virtual shape in the air between them.